Joe-Collins-1986/BitWise-DRF/README.md

   The FollowerDetail view uses the same FollowerSerializer for serializing and deserializing follower data, just like the FollowerList view.

 - Uses IsOwnerOrReadOnly tailored permission class:
-  The permission_classes attribute is set to [IsOwnerOrReadOnly], which ensures that only the owner of the follower object can delete it.
+  The permission_classes attribute is set to IsOwnerOrReadOnly, which ensures that only the owner of the follower object can delete it.
 This permission class allows read-only access to anyone but requires the owner's authentication for write (delete) operations.

 - No need for update; followers work by deleting and creating a new follower if required:
   The FollowerDetail view does not support update operations.
 Instead, to update a follower, a new follower object needs to be created while deleting the existing one if necessary.